RabsonZimba/rabsonzimba.github.io/about.md

 I'm enthusiastic about Data Science, especially considering how quickly technology is changing the profession.
 I enjoy being a part of new technologies and trying out innovative solutions and automations.

 ### My Education

-#### An Overview
-I hold an MA in Economics from the University of Malawi and BSc in Agricultural Economics from Lilongwe University of Agriculture and Natural Resources in Malawi.
-Currently, pursuing a MSc in Data Science at the University of Essex online.
-#### My Journey to being a Data Scientist
+#### Why Studying Data Science?
-I studied BSc in Agricultural Economics at Lilongwe University of Agriculture and Natural Resources (LUANAR) formerly known as the University of Malawi, Bunda College of agriculture.
-During this time, I developed an interest in advancing my knowledge and skills in quantitative research method and statistical modeling.
-Further to my interest, I researched the determinants of agricultural information access by smallholder farmers, which I used the Probit Model to estimate the parameters that determined access to information.
+I studied **BSc in Agricultural Economics** at Lilongwe University of Agriculture and Natural Resources (LUANAR).
+During this time, I developed an interest in advancing my knowledge and skills in quantitative research methods and statistical modelling.
+Further to my interest, I researched the determinants of agricultural information access by smallholder farmers, and I used the Probit Model to estimate the parameters that determined access to information.

-After my BSc, I undertook a Masters in Economics at University Malawi, Chancellor College.
-From this course, I gained a deeper knowledge of the quantitative research methods, which I made use of in my thesis on the living standard of smallholder farm households in relation to living income benchmark.
-My aim throughout this research project was to evaluate what it takes for a smallholder tea farm household in rural Malawi to live a ‘decent’ life by simulating various what-if scenarios.
-The word ‘decent life’ used as a basket of staple goods and services that provide the level utility for the households, which can be reflected by the local perception for decency.
+After my BSc, I undertook a **MA in Economics** at the University of Malawi, Chancellor College.
+From this course, I gained a deeper knowledge of the quantitative research methods, which I made use of in my thesis on the living standard of smallholder farm households in relation to the living income benchmark.
+My aim throughout this research project was to evaluate what it takes for a smallholder tea farm household in rural Malawi to live a ‘decent’ life by simulating various what-if scenarios to determine a basket of staple goods and services that provide optimum level of utility for the households, which can be reflected by the local perception of decency.

-As someone with a background in Economics, I have had an opportunity to work on multiple data management and related tasks.
-As technology advances and data evolve, I realise the need to go beyond the traditional data analysis approaches so as to cope with the evolution.
-Moving away from traditional data analysis would mean acquiring a new set of skills that would allow for utilizing my domain knowledge in economics and statistics with new knowledge in machine learning, advanced analytics and computing.
-For this reason, I am pursuing a MSc in Data Science at the University of Essex (Colchester, UK) online.I genuinely believe data science is the future.
+I'm inpired to dive deep in Data Science by acquiring a new set of skills that would allow for utilizing my domain knowledge with new knowledge in machine learning, advanced analytics and computing.
+For this reason, I am pursuing a **MSc in Data Science** at the University of Essex (Colchester, UK) online.

 ### Contact
 email: rabsonzimba2@gmail.com